uidaholib/collectionbuilder-cdm-template/pages/about.md

 {% include feature/item-figure.html objectid="boxing33" width="75" %}

-## About the UI Boxing Team
+## About the *Here We Have Idaho* magazine

-The boxing team won several national and regional championships during the 1940s and 1950s.
-These teams also included several individual boxers that were crowned national and regional champions.
+The magazine started in 1998 and is the offical magazine of the University of Idaho.
+Managed by University Communications and Marketing, it is published twice a year with a circulation of over 100,000 readers.
+Supported by private funds from the University of Idaho Foundation, Inc., it is the continuation of a series of magazines providing information about the University.
+Its immediate predecessor was *The University of Idaho* magazine which ran from 1992-1998.

-For an extensive history of the Boxing program, see the Argonaut article linked below.
+The current issue may be found at the *Here We Have Idaho* home page as well as information on digital subscriptions, see the link below.

-{% include feature/button.md text="Feature Argonaut Article on UI Boxing" link="https://www.uiargonaut.com/2014/05/05/kings-of-their-ring-its-tenure-was-short-lived-but-vandal-boxing-holds-deep-roots-in-uis-history/" color="info" size="lg" %}
+{% include feature/button.md text="Current Issue" link="https://www.uidaho.edu/news/here-we-have-idaho/" color="info" size="lg" %}

 <div class="clearfix"></div>